Skip to content

 Advocacy in Action — and What Comes Next

-This milestone underscores the impact of a unified voice in Tallahassee.
-HCAF’s ability to secure and implement meaningful policy change is driven by the engagement and support of its members and the strength of the Home Care Political Action Committee (PAC).
+This achievement underscores the impact of a unified home care voice in Tallahassee.
+HCAF’s ability to secure and implement meaningful policy reforms is driven by the engagement of its members and the support of the Home Care Political Action Committee (PAC).